 Creating a Feng Shui’d entry is easier that people think.
 No you don’t have to go out and buy a bagua mirror, and no you don’t have to paint your door red.
 In fact, these tips are so simple, you can implement them while still keeping the personality of your space in tack.
 After all, it’s your home and should feel like you!

-Slow Down the Chi
+Slow Down the Qi

 You may know them as console tables, but having a tabletop to set your keys and display personal items is a great Feng Shui tool.
-According to the Form School, the entrance of your home is associated with the Career sector of the Bagua map.
+According to the Form School, the entrance of your home is associated with the career sector of the Bagua map.
 This energy is connected to the work/service you give to society and the outer world.
 What type of image to you wish to project?
 Symbolic trinkets, artwork, and other personal touches can help manifest this energy.

 Just like you don’t want your entry to be empty, you also don’t want it to be littered with boxes, shoes, coats, and whatever else you “dump” off when you enter your home.
-Having clutter creates a stuffiness of chi in your space and prevents it from properly dispersing.
+Having clutter creates a stuffiness of qi in your space and prevents it from properly dispersing.

 Storage cubbies and benches work great for helping to better organize your drop off zone and keep things neat and tidy.
 Try a console with baskets underneath or a built-in bench system with closed storage drawers for shoes and coats to keep these objects hidden and out of sight.